PVD World Music

 We welcome you to join our growing community as we work towards preserving, promoting and enriching the rich cultural traditions embedded in Rhode Island through performance, community advocacy, education and research programs.

-Our vision is to safeguard and shine a light on the intangible cultural heritage of African and Indigenous peoples living in Rhode Island.
+To safeguard and shine a light on the intangible cultural heritage of African and Indigenous peoples living in Rhode Island.

-Providence World Music Institute aims to promote, celebrate and enrich the musical traditions and arts of African refugees and immigrants in Rhode Island for present and future generations.
+PVD World Music Institute aims to promote, celebrate and enrich the musical traditions and arts of African refugees and immigrants in Rhode Island for present and future generations.

 Goal One: Education